SSyl/Skyrim-Armor-Rating-Redux-SE/ReadMe.txt

 --------
 Changes:
 --------
+2.0.8 (SE only)
+	- Fixed issue with MCM menu not loading on new saves.
+	- Thanks to SSyl for the assistance!

 2.0.7 (SE only)
 	- Updated for SKSE 2.0.17 / Runtime 1.5.97
 	- Changed display of Damage Taken text on options screen to percentage instead of decimals.